-A few years ago, before I read this book, we tried this with our team.
-We assigned each player a teammate to be for the day.
+A few years ago, before I read this book, we tried something similar with our team.
+We assigned each player a teammate to be for that day of training.

 It really was a fun, liberating day for our players.
 One of exploration and freedom.